Read This First

 Prompt 3: List other terms that generate the same confusion among disciplines, and suggest alternate terms that would minimize the confusion.

-The section turns on Mathematical function.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Mathematical function in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with The term “normative” appears to be confusing.
+Treat The term “normative” appears to be confusing as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The linguistic pressure is that words do not merely label thoughts; they can steer what counts as a possible thought.

 Often simply refers to a representation or a simplified version of something.